Everything you need to know about SQLite

 Fourth, SQLite does not support encryption.
 If an attacker gains access to the database file, they can read the data.
 Fifth, SQLite is not designed for high-security environments.
 It is possible to configure SQLite to use stronger permissions and encrypt the database file.
 However, this is not the default configuration and requires significant effort to set up correctly.

 In summary, SQLite is secure, but there are some caveats to keep in mind.
-If you are using SQLite in a high-security environment, you should take care to configure it correctly and to use encryption.
+If you are using SQLite in a high-security environment, you should take care to configure it correctly and use encryption.

 Leave a Reply